haggqvist459/recipe-website/README.md

 - [x] Refactor all Modal usage to use the new Context
 - [ ] Look into the horizontal menu wrapper, see if the active section state can be repeated less
 - [ ] Ensure that grocery list ingredient aggregation can identify 'tomato', 'Tomatoes' and 'tomatoes' etc as the same ingredient.
+- [ ] Troubleshoot issues with edit form - meta data is lost on page reloads when instructions and ingredients are not, and the filters are not properly selected